19hours/sg-statutes/Acts/Stamp Duties Act.md

 [28/2010 wef 09/12/2010]

-(ii) be recoverable from that entity as a debt due to the Government, together with interest thereon at the rate of 6% per annum —
+(ii) be recoverable from that entity as a debt due to the Government, together with interest on the amount at the rate of 6% per annum —

+(A) in a case where duty was paid on the instrument and then refunded after a claim for relief was allowed under this section, from the date on which the refund was made; or

+(B) in any other case —

-(A) if the instrument is executed by any person in Singapore, from the date of its execution; or
+(BA) if the instrument is executed by any person in Singapore, from the date of its execution; or

-(B) if the instrument is executed outside Singapore, from the date the instrument is first received in Singapore.
+(BB) if the instrument is executed outside Singapore, from the date the instrument is first received in Singapore.

-[28/2010 wef 09/12/2010]

-[23/2011 wef 19/02/2011]
+[Act 30 of 2014 wef 01/01/2015]

 (3A) The amount recoverable under subsection (3) shall be payable at the place stated in a notice served by the Commissioner on the entity, within one month after the service of the notice by the Commissioner on that entity.